jeffpar/pcjs.v1/modules/filedump/README.md

 ---
 layout: page
-title: FileDump
+title: FileDump Module
 permalink: /modules/filedump/
 ---

-FileDump
+FileDump Module
 ===

-Module (and command-line utility) for converting the contents of files to JSON.
+This module (and command-line utility) is used to convert the contents of binary files to JSON.